roncoin/dash-abe/README.md

 -----

-To display Namecoin, NovaCoin, or any block chain with data somewhere other than the default Bitcoin directory, specify "datadir" in abe.conf, e.g.:
+To display Namecoin, NovaCoin, or any block chain with data somewhere other than the default Dagra directory, specify "datadir" in abe.conf, e.g.:

-    datadir = /home/bitcoin/.namecoin
+    datadir = /home/dagra/.namecoin

 The datadir directive can include a new chain's basic configuration, e.g.: